 Broccoli sprouts are even healthier, and can be a cost-effective way to eat on the cheap if you make your own.
 That’s the subject of my 2-minute video Biggest Nutrition Bang for Your Buck, in which broccoli sprouts beat out purple cabbage (Superfood Bargains) for the most one could get nutritionally for one’s money.
 Another good cost-saving tip can be found in Are Goji Berries Good For You?.

 Can you overdo it?
 Yes, four cups of broccoli sprouts a day may exceed the safe dose of sulforaphane, for example.
 See Liver Toxicity Due to Broccoli Juice? and How Much Broccoli Is Too Much?
 There is also the issue of the goitrogenic compounds in raw cruciferous.
 See Overdosing on Greens.
-We can also drink too much tea (see Overdosing on Tea), eat too much of the spice turmeric (see Oxalates in Cinnamon), too much of the seaweed kelp (see Too Much Iodine Can Be As Bad As Too Little), and overdo coffee when pregnant (see Caffeine During Pregnancy).
+We can also drink too much tea (see Overdosing on Tea), too much of the seaweed kelp (see Too Much Iodine Can Be As Bad As Too Little), and overdo coffee when pregnant (see Caffeine During Pregnancy).
 And in a nod to my Care2 post Stomach Staples or Healthy Kitchen Staples, I relate a cautionary tale of gastric bypass surgery in The Dangers of Broccoli?

 -Michael Greger, M.D.